seokho-son/cb-mapui/README.md

 Check CB-Tumblebug project. (https://github.com/cloud-barista/cb-tumblebug)

-[NOTE] This project is tempoal and unstable, used only for demonstation purpose.
+[NOTE] This project is tempoal and unstable, used only for demonstation purpose. (lots of static codes)

-This project uses Openlayers.
+- This project uses Openlayers.
 You need to know this includes temporal codes which are not readable.

 ## cb-mapui 설치 및 실행 방법